As a Canadian, your registered retirement savings plan (RRSP) is one of the best investment accounts that you have to save for retirement.

 Deduct your RRSP directly from paycheque

 I’m a big advocate of deducting your RRSP directly from your paycheque if your company allows it.
-By doing this, it is the best way to build good habits, because it is automatically programming you to save.
+Doing this is the best way to build good habits because it is automatically programming you to save.

-If you don’t see the money in your bank account, you will adjust your spending levels almost on a subconscious level.
-Also, you get to see your tax savings immediately, instead of waiting until the next year for you to get your refund.
+If you don’t see the money in your bank account, you will adjust your spending levels almost subconsciously.
+Also, you get to see your tax savings immediately instead of waiting until the next year for you to get your refund.

 How to withdraw your RRSP without paying taxes?